 Rosy Starling is a black head, chest and tail with white body passerine bird from starling family.
 It is a strong migrant bird and spend winters in India including Karnataka, Maharashtra, Kerala, Tamil Nadu, Telangana and Andhra Pradesh.

 The great white pelican also known as rosy pelican is a large bird with long beak and a large throat pouch, distributed in Eastern Europe, Africa and Northwest India.
 This species migrates to India during winters in large numbers and settles down mainly in the states of Assam, Uttar Pradesh, Rajasthan and Gujarat.
+Follow the link to know more about Sanctuaries to See Pelican Birds in India.

 This article provides a list of migratory birds coming to India from South East Asia and the Siberian region during the winter and summer season.
 The migratory birds mainly arriving at the wetland spots of the national park, also seen in parts of the lakes and settling down in shallow or fresh water ponds.